On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for single iron particle combustion

 \section{Model formulation for single iron particle combustion}

 In the current study, a two-layer point-particle model is used as shown in Figure \ref{fig:KnudsenConfig_Senyurt2022}.
-An iron particle oxidation model is coupled to a boundary sphere method to take into account the Knudsen transition regime.
+An iron particle oxidation model is coupled to a two-layer method to take into account the Knudsen transition regime.
 The iron particle oxidation model is based on the previous work \citep{Thijs2022}.

 In \cite{Thijs2022}, only the oxidation from $\mathrm{Fe}$ into $\mathrm{FeO}$ was taken into account via

 Here, the oxidation mechanism is extended by considering the further oxidation into $\mathrm{Fe_3O_4}$.
 Once all the $\mathrm{Fe}$ is converted into $\mathrm{FeO}$, the $\mathrm{FeO}$ continues to oxidize into $\mathrm{Fe_3O_4}$ via